-In 2017 Rural Housing Scotland undertook research looking at the level of Scottish Government investment being made to build affordable rural housing.
+In 2017 Rural Housing Scotland undertook research looking at the level of Scottish Government investment being made to build affordable rural housing (read the full report).
 These are the key findings:

 - Rural Scotland is home to 17.29% of the population but received just 6.16% of Scottish Government investment in 2015/16.